As my husband was reading over Ford’s notes on things he’s learned dating a miles and points geek a slow smirk started to spread across his face.

 The important thing to remember here is that, in the eyes of a miles and points geek, you will never be as good at airports as a miles and points geek.

 Yes, you will be walking past numerous lounges, bars, and Auntie Anne’s Pretzel shops.
 It’s not your sweetheart’s fault the airport wasn’t designed around Pre Check and Priority Pass (see #10).

 Those options are all bad anyway; the one you really want has a $5 bar credit and Snack Towers of Sadness.

-Feel free to do it “wrong” when you’re travelling by yourself.
+Feel free to do it “wrong” when you’re traveling by yourself.
 Just don’t tell your spouse, otherwise you’ll be scolded for going to the wrong lounge in Minneapolis because apparently the other one has better beer.
 Which matters at 8AM.